5 recommended OTC drugs

 Conservative:

-• Compression stockings class 1-3 (according to severity).
+• Compression stockings class 1-3 (depending on severity).

 • Leg elevation.